 Both mental health conditions and physical conditions can qualify.
-In either case, you will need documentation to prove your claim.
-Your lawyer can help you with this.
+In either case, an Augusta Social Security disability lawyer can help you collect the documentation needed to prove your claim.

-Many people think there is a strict list of conditions that do and do not count as disabilities.
-This is not exactly true.
+There is not necessarily a strict list of conditions that do and do not count as disabilities.
 Any condition can count as long as it prevents you from working.
 The SSA does maintain a list of conditions they already recognize as causing disabilities.
-These “disabling conditions” include:
+These disabling conditions include: